 Great Britain, officially known as the United Kingdom of Great Britain and Northern Ireland, is a sovereign country located off the northwestern coast of mainland Europe.
-It consists of four constituent countries: England, Scotland, Wales, and Northern Ireland.
+It comprises four constituent countries: England, Scotland, Wales, and Northern Ireland.
 The UK has a rich history, having been a major global power in the past with a significant influence on world affairs.
-It is known for its cultural heritage, including literature, music, and art.
-The country has a diverse population and a parliamentary democracy with a constitutional monarchy.
-London is the capital city and a global financial hub.
-Great Britain plays a prominent role in international relations, trade, and diplomacy, being a member of various organizations such as the United Nations, NATO, and the Commonwealth of Nations.
+Today, it is known for its diverse culture, strong economy, and historical landmarks.
+The UK operates as a constitutional monarchy with a parliamentary system of government, and London serves as its capital and largest city.

 -